humdrum-tools/humdrum-documentation/guide/ch35/index.md

-Example 35.1 shows a two-phrase trumpet solo from Aaron Copland's *El Salon Mexico*.
+Example&nbsp;35.1 shows a two-phrase trumpet solo from Aaron Copland's *El Salon Mexico*.
 Harmonic progressions may be evident only when arpeggiated figures are collapsed.
 In this case, an implicit harmony may is evident where a G major chord is followed by a D dominant seventh